LeoJuguet/report-internship2024/report.typ

 In Jasmin, a function only have one `return` statement, at the end of the function.

 === Semantic of Jasmin Abstraction
-Like it's not possible to calculate the exact semantic of jasmin, we calculate an overapproximation of states.
+Because it's not possible to calculate the exact semantic of jasmin, we calculate an overapproximation of states.
-In particular for while loops, we didn't try to calculate the fixpoint of each possible iteration, but we use the widening operator (defined in @widening)
+In particular for while loops, we didn't try to calculate the fixpoint of each possible iteration, but we use the widening operator (defined in @widening), we add a $hash$ in exponent to mark that the calcul is in the abstraction.

 $
   semStmtA(s_1\; ...\;  s_n) = semStmtA(s_n) compose ... compose semStmtA(s_1) \